 I took delivery of 100 strawberry plants (and 50 asparagus plants just for fun) on Monday and by Wednesday morning I was up at my garden creating the beds to plant them in.

 - Strawberries like to grow on a hill with good drainage.
 To accomplish this, dig yourself a bed that’s around 8″ high.
 In that bed dig out as many holes as you need for your strawberry plants.
 They should be at least 12″ apart.

 2. Fill each hole with a few handfuls of good compost.

 3. Take a look at your scraggly little strawberry plant.
 People call this whole thing a crown, but really the crown is the top portion that grows above the roots.
-THAT is how deep you plant it to.
-No deeper than the crown.
+THAT is how deep you plant it.
+No deeper than the actual crown.
 You want the soil to land at the crown line where the roots meet the actual plant so all of the plant and leaves are above ground.

 4. Shape the soil in your planting holes into a dome shaped mound.

 5. Place your plant over the mound so the roots are spread out and facing down.
 Make sure there’s contact between the underside of the crown and soil.
 No air gaps.
 Basically it’s like a bra on a boob.